-Invasive species growing in South Side Park's Jurassic Valley prior to stage one clearing.
+Invasive species growing in South Side Park's Jurassic Valley prior to CLIP grant funding.

 Restoring South Side ParkFrom 2017 to 2018, Hilltop Alliance received $20,000 from ACCD’s Conservation, Leadership and Innovation Program to remove invasive species and improve the park’s ecology with help from Allegheny Goatscape’s herd.